• S&P 500: 6013.13 -104.39 -1.71%

 Tenant Overview

-Part of what makes Walgreens (and other drug and convenience stores) highly desirable in the NNN market is its high-traffic locations and its strong brand recognition.
+Part of what makes Walgreens (and other drug and convenience stores) desirable in the NNN market is its high-traffic locations and its strong brand recognition.
 With a loyal customer base, Walgreens tends to experience steady revenue even during economic downturns – like that brought on by 2020’s pandemic.

 Even when times are tough, consumers still need necessities like medicine, antiviral tests, vaccinations, flu shots, and basic home and personal care goods.
 And Walgreens allows them to purchase these items at reasonable prices.